Skip to content

 Primary Key Generation Strategy

-In MyBatis-Plus, the primary key generation strategy is an important concept that determines how to generate unique primary key values for records in database tables.
+In MyBatis-Plus, the primary key generation strategy is an important concept that determines how unique primary key values are generated for records in database tables.
 Below is a detailed explanation and configuration methods for primary key generation strategies.

 The primary key generation strategy must use the INPUT type, which means the primary key value needs to be provided by the user when inserting data.
 MyBatis-Plus supports defining the @KeySequence annotation in a parent class, which can be inherited and used by child classes.